 Q&A with Kathleen Breda, NP, MSN, Manager, Geriatric Fracture Program

-Osteoporosis, often synonymous with aging, is a silent disease that targets anyone regardless of age and gender.
+Osteoporosis is a silent disease that can affect anyone regardless of age and gender.

 According to the National Osteoporosis Foundation, an estimated 10 million people in the United States have osteoporosis, a disease that causes weak, thinning bones.